robert-burger/libosal/tests/posix/README.md

 ## Environment Variables

-There are two variables which affect how tests are run:
+There are several variables which affect how tests are run:

 1. Checking basic latency bounds.